vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_flow.md

 ## VkPhysicalDevice
 Once we have created a VkInstance, we can query it for what gpus are available in the system.

-Vulkan allows us to get a list of what gpus are in a system, and what their stats and features are.
+Vulkan allows us to get a list of what gpus are in a system, and what their specifications are.
 All of this information is represented on the VkPhysicalDevice handle, which is a reference to the "actual" GPU.
 For example, in a dedicated gaming PC, there will likely only be 1 VkPhysicalDevice available, which is the dedicated gaming GPU.
 In this case, there is no need to choose between GPUs, as there is only one.

 Where things get more interesting is in devices such as a laptop.
 Laptops commonly have 2 gpus, one being the CPU integrated one (low power), and other being the dedicated GPU (high power).
-In such a case, an application will need to decide what gpu to use for the rendering, and optimally, leave the choice for the user, in the case he might want to use the less powerful dedicated CPU to preserve battery life.
+In such a case, an application will need to decide what gpu to use for the rendering, and optimally, leave the choice for the user, in the case he might want to use the less powerful dedicated GPU to preserve battery life.

 Apart from choosing a GPU to use, VkPhysicalDevice lets us query the features it has, things like memory sizes, or what extensions are available.
 This is very important for advanced applications where you want to know exactly how much VRAM you have available, and if the GPU supports advanced features.